albamesp/first_app/README.md

 https://albamesp.github.io/first_app/

-This is how it looks
+This is to give you an idea of how it looks
 ![Screenshot WebApp Food Consumption Habits](Screenshot-Webapp.png?raw=true "Screenshot WebApp Food Consumption Habits")